For today’s women, success is more than breaking barriers and achieving their professional goals – success is about how they get there, too.

 It’s about taking control and being responsible for our career and life decisions because we are all active players in our lives.
 Instead of standing back and letting life “happen” to us, we can practice living with purpose by choosing how to spend our time and invest our energy.

 It begins with identifying a desired goal and then actively pursuing the experience, behaviours, skills, or relationships that will put you in a position to achieve that goal.

-That leads onto identify the actions and behaviours you must take to show up as that ideal version of yourself.
-Make a commitment to small shifts that add up to big changes.
-You’ll see that as you repeat these shifts, they’ll quickly become habits, which then turn into your daily reality.
+That leads on to identify the actions and behaviours you must take to create that ideal version of yourself.
+Make a commitment to small moves that add up to big changes.
+You’ll see that as you repeat these moves, they’ll quickly become habits, which then turn into your daily reality.

 Living with purpose is also important for your personal leadership brand as it illustrates not only what you deliver but also how you deliver it and should be an authentic representation of what you aspire to and value.